joshrosenbaum-dev/cite/README.md

 ## Known Issues/TODO
 * If there are markers are on the table before launch, the program will narrate for each marker already on the table all at once.
 * Generating a graph as a daemon process needs to be tested further.
 * A function for connecting to Arduino devices on the table exists and is linked, but is currently not implemented.
+This function would be used to control the lights on each marker.
+* The markers used in testing were print-outs straight from reacTIVision's website.
+The padding may need to be adjusted to take into the account the size of the 3D-printed models (in table.py).

 ## Prerequisities/Installation for Source Code
 You will need the following to set up a proper working environment: